 She worked carefully to fill each petal of her lucky clover one by one.

 She decided that the stems needed to be glued to the stem of her lucky clover–too cute!

 Making a lucky four leaf clover nature collage is a fun spring art project for kids.
-Make a lucky clover today!
+Make a lucky four-leaf clover today!